HugoKirch/HugoKirch/README.md

 - 👋 Hi, I’m @HugoKirch
 - 📚 Student @Epitech
-- 👨‍💻 Currently working @ Stef-Metz
+- 👨‍💻 Currently working @Stef-Metz

 <!---
 HugoKirch/HugoKirch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.